Bereavement

 .....every life that ever forms or ever comes to be touches the world in some small way for all eternity.....

-Parents are invited to have their babies’ names entered in this book which is on view daily in the Hospital Oratory.
+Parents are invited to have their babies’ names entered in our Book of Remembrance which is on view daily in the Hospital Oratory.
 Forms can be downloaded here and returned to the chaplain by email - chaplainber@nmh.ie

 Other useful websites